i2p/i2p.www/i2p2www/blog/2021/11/2/i2p-jpackage-1.5.1.draft.rst

 ------------------------------------

 {% trans -%}
+All jpackaged I2P installers recieve the following updates:

-  Update the jpackaged I2P router to 17.0.1
+* Update the jpackaged I2P router to 17.0.1

+Please update as soon as possible.
 {%- endtrans %}

 {% trans -%}